LeChatP/RootAsRole/README.md

 ![Screenshot](doc/scenarPreload/codeCapture.png)

-As we can see, we need cap_net_raw to open this socket.
+As we can see, we need the capability cap_net_raw to open this socket.

 ![Screenshot](doc/scenarPreload/socketWithoutWithSetcap.png)

-But, when the LD_PRELOAD is configured, Linux kernel disable the interception of socket() call.
-The following figure shows how the interception works correctly after having removed the capability from the binary file (setcap -r), and not correctly when the capacity is re-added to the binary file.
+But, when the LD_PRELOAD is configured, Linux kernel disables the interception of socket() call.
+The following figure shows how the interception works correctly after having removed the capability from the binary file (setcap -r), and not correctly when the capability is re-added to the binary file.

 ![Screenshot](doc/scenarPreload/preloadWithoutWithSetcap.png)

-With our module, no need set the capability in the binary file: you can open the socket and intercept the connection.
+With our module, no need to set the capability in the binary file: you can open the socket and intercept the connection.

 ![Screenshot](doc/scenarPreload/preloadWithRole.png)